growingdevs/growingdevs.github.io/_posts/2014-01-29-refactoring-rails-views-with-simplest-view.md

 In Rails, our ERB templates go under `app/views`.
 There is a logical structure to how they are organized.
 This is The Rails Way.
 By convention, the views for a controller `SalesController` goes inside the folder `app/views/sales`.
 Further, each action gets a file inside the sales folder, using the name of the action as the filename.

-The tricky bit, is these Rails "Views" aren't really view objects.
+The tricky bit is these Rails "Views" aren't really view objects.
 The ERB templates we build, are rendered inside the context of an instance of an **anonymous** class, which inherits it's rendering abilities from ActionView::Base.

 But why an anonymous class?
 Why does Rails hide this away from us completely?